Skip to main content

 Arts for All (For Faculty, Graduate, and Undergraduate Students)

 Arts for All proposals are typically due twice annually, in the fall and spring.
-Grant program is administered by Arts for All.
-For questions, please contact Craig Kier, Director of Arts for All.
+This grant program is administered by Arts for All.
+For questions, please contact Craig Kier, Director of Arts for All or Cassie Janowski, Program Coordinator.

 Frederick Douglass Center for Leadership Through the Humanities (For Faculty)